 Amid all the parties, rushing around and fun, don’t forget to brush and floss your teeth before you head to bed.
 We understand that it might be tempting to skip your usual dental routine following a long evening.
-However, we’d like to stress that it’s your best defense against the influx of sugar your teeth are likely to receive.
+However, we’d like to stress that it’s your best defence against the influx of sugar your teeth are likely to receive.
 Christmas morning is also so exciting for your little ones, but it’s important to make sure they brush for the full three minutes.

 Christmas is a time for giving.
 Why not purchase a new electric toothbrush for yourself or a relative?
 We recommend regularly changing your toothbrush (whether manual or an electric brush head).
 Storing a toothbrush in a closed container can cause bacteria to build up, bristles become frayed and worn with use and cleaning effectiveness decreases.
-Electric or battery-operated toothbrushes are more powerful at consistently reducing plaque and gum disease in both the short-and-long term.
+Electric or battery-operated toothbrushes are more powerful at consistently reducing plaque and gum disease in both the short and long term.
 You’ll notice the difference (and so will your dentist!).

-3) Moderation is key
+3) Moderation Is Key

-Mince pies, Christmas cake, Christmas pudding…there’s plenty of sweet festive desserts to indulge in this December and they all add up.
+Mince pies, Christmas cake, Christmas pudding… there are plenty of sweet festive desserts to indulge in this December and they all add up.
 Although they taste great, they’re usually high in sugar.
 You don’t have to completely compromise on what you eat and drink, however, as the main problem is not so much the amount of sugar, but the frequency of sweet and acidic snacking.
 The harm comes from putting sugar into your mouth several more times a day than normal.
 Try to minimise the number of these occasions as snacking and drinking throughout the day creates the perfect climate for bacteria and plaque.

 A cheesecake dessert is a healthier choice; the reason being that cheese is actually GOOD for your teeth.
 So go ahead and enjoy that cheeseboard after Christmas dinner because cheese helps to return the mouth to its natural acid balance, reducing the chance of developing tooth decay.
 Turkey is also a good choice as it contains both phosphorus and protein, which are great for fighting decay and strengthening your teeth.
-Finally, nuts have terrific amounts of fiber, folic acid calcium, and other vitamins.
+Finally, nuts have terrific amounts of fibre, folic acid calcium, and other vitamins.

-5) Watch the alcohol
+5) Watch The Alcohol